 Provides a dynamic approach to learning about public health law, the relationship between law and the public's health, and will examine the ethical underpinnings and context of public health practice.
-Course Information: Prerequisite(s): Approval of the Department.
+Course Information: Prerequisite(s): HPA 415; and approval of the department.

 HPA 432.
-Public Health Policy and Practice.
+Public Health Advocacy.
 3 hours.

 Designed to provide prospective public health policy professionals strategies for collecting, analyzing, assimilating and delivering pertinent health policy information to policy makers, stakeholders, and other interested parties.
-Course Information: Credit is not given for HPA 432 if the student has credit for HPA 430 prior to Spring 2015.
+Course Information: Credit is not given for HPA 432 if the student has credit for CHSC 430.
 Prerequisite(s): Approval of the Department.
+Recommended background: HPA 415.